Yugdes/Assignment-1-CS-203/README.md

 ## Jaeger
 ### 1. Install Docker Desktop
-Ensure that Docker Desktop is installed on your machine.
-If you haven't installed Docker yet, you can download and install it from the official Docker website:
+Ensure that Docker Desktop is installed on your computer.

 ### 2. Run Jaeger in Docker
 To run Jaeger using Docker, open the Docker terminal and enter the following command: